U.S. judge halts Trump policy of returning asylum seekers to Mexico

 Others in Tijuana were more cautious.

-“I feel real happiness, but also uncertainty, because I don’t know if this applies to me,” Galdames said.
+“I feel real happiness, but also uncertainty, because I don’t know if this applies to me,” Galdamez said.

 MPP was based on a decades-old law that says migrants who enter from a contiguous country can be returned there to wait out their deportation case, although the provision had never been used in the way the administration has applied it.